2015 NCGS Awards Winners

 Sharon Gable; Maryann Stockert Tuck; Judi Hinton; and Lisa Gregory

-The 2013 NCGS Awards were presented at the NCGS annual meeting during the Fall Workshop on 9 November 2013 at the McKimmon Center in Raleigh.
-Three individuals and one society were recognized for outstanding published efforts and personal contributions to the North Carolina genealogical community.
+The 2015 NCGS Awards were presented at the NCGS annual meeting during the Fall Workshop on 3 October 2015 at the McKimmon Center in Raleigh.
+The following societies and individuals were recognized for outstanding published efforts and personal contributions to the North Carolina genealogical community.

 Comparing one publication with another in its category to consider which is more worthy of an award, NCGS Award judges take into account what is good and what needs improvement in each publication with a number of specific qualities being considered, as appropriate, for periodicals, books, and websites.